Credit: Belmont Park

 Credit: Kat Harkenrider

-Bali Hai is a top-tier choice for authentic Polynesian food and mai tais with an unparalleled view of San Diego Bay and its vibrant skyline.
-With small bites like their OG Bali Hali tuna poke, ginger lime coconut shrimp and spicy seasoned Bali fries, Bali Hai will be your new go-to SD eatery.
+Bali Hai is a top-tier choice for authentic Polynesian food and mai tais with a clear view of San Diego Bay and its vibrant skyline.
+The decor here leans on the kitchy side, with tiki accents and tropical touches.
+However, we love the island soul of this Shelter Island haunt.
+And with small bites like their OG Bali Hali tuna poke, ginger lime coconut shrimp and spicy seasoned Bali fries, Bali Hai will surely set your watch to island time.

 Location: Shelter Island